2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Approve & send selected payouts
 - Cancel selected payouts

-The next step is to Approve & send selected payouts as we want to refund the customer.
-Check the Customer's Address, shows the amount and if we want fees to be subtracted from the refund or not.
-Once you've done the checks, only signing the transaction is left.
+The next step is to approve & send selected payouts, as we want to refund the customer.
+Check the Customer's Address, which shows the amount and whether we wish the fees to be subtracted from the refund or not.
+Once you've completed the checks, signing the transaction is the only remaining step.

 The customer now gets updated on the Claiming page.
 He can follow the transaction as he's provided with a link to a block explorer and his transaction.
-Once the transaction has been confirmed, and the status changes to Completed.
+Once the transaction has been confirmed, its status changes to 'Completed'.

 #### Example 2: Salary

-Now let's get into Salary payout, as this is driven from inside the store and not per the Customer's request.
-The underlying is the same; it uses the Pull payments.
+Now let's get into Salary payout, since this is driven from inside the store and not according to the Customer's request.
+The underlying concept is the same; it utilises pull payments.
 But instead of creating a refund, we will make a [Pull Payment](https://docs.btcpayserver.org/PullPayments/).

-Goto the Pull Payments tab in your BTCPay server.
+Go to the Pull Payments tab in your BTCPay server.
 In the top right, click the Create Pull Payment Button.

-Now we are in the creation of the Payout, give it a name and the desired amount in desired currency, fill out the Description, so the employee knows what it's about.
+Now we are in the creation of the Payout, give it a name and the desired amount in the chosen currency.
+Fill out the Description, so the employee knows what it's about.
 The next portion is similar to refunds.
 The employee fills out the Destination address and the amount he wants to claim from this Payout.
 He might decide to make it 2 separate claims, to different addresses, or even partly claim over lightning.

 If there are multiple waiting Payouts, you can batch these to be signed and sent out.
-Once signed, the payouts move to the In progress tab and show the Transaction.
+Once signed, the payouts are moved to the In Progress tab and show the Transaction.
 When accepted by the network, the payout moves to the Completed tab.
 The completed tab is purely for historical purposes.
-It holds the processed Payouts and the transaction that belongs to it
+It holds the processed Payouts and the transactions that belong to it

 ### Pull payments